3.3 Corporate Center

 GE large systems hardware was built in Phoenix, starting with the GE-225 and then the GE-635.
 The Core of the Black Canyon Computer Corporation, IEEE Annals of the History of Computing Vol. 17, No. 4: Winter 1995, pp. 56-60 has John Couleur's recollections of the GE-635, John Weil, and Ed Vance.
 The 635 group moved to Phoenix in 1964.
 The GE Large Systems department moved to Phoenix from Syracuse in 1968.
 Ed Thelen wrote about the history of the Early GE Computers.
 The GE-645 Multics CPU was based on the 635.

 Honeywell bought the GE computer division in 1970.
 This event was called "The Merger."
 It is described in J.A.N.
 Lee's The Rise and Fall of the General Electric Corporation Computer Department, IEEE Annals of the History of Computing Vol. 17, No. 4: Winter 1995, pp. 24-45.
 1995.
 See "Shangri-La and the Paris 645" by Jean Bellec, and Dick Hill's "Honeywell Management".

-Honeywell Information Systems merged with Bull to create Bull HN Information Systems in 1987.
-Bull canceled Multics development and moved maintenance to Calgary at the end of the 80s.
+Honeywell Information Systems merged with Bull to create Bull HN Information Systems in 1988.
+Bull canceled Multics development and moved maintenance to Calgary in 1989.

 2. Phoenix Multics Development Center (PMDC)